Riyas-iqbal/techcache/ReadMe.md

 Techcache is a personal knowledge base and code repository for my tech stack.
 It's where I store notes, code snippets, and examples related to various programming languages and frameworks that I use.
 The repository is intended for my personal use, but feel free to browse and use any code snippets that you find useful.

+## The name Techcache

+This repository is personal knowledge base my your tech stack.
+The word "cache" typically refers to a temporary storage area for frequently accessed data, so the name "Techcache" suggest a repository where you store and quickly access your most important technical knowledge.

 ## Contents

 The repository is organized into folders based on the programming languages and frameworks that I use.
 Each folder contains code snippets, examples, and notes related to that language or framework.
 Here's a brief overview of what you'll find in each folder: